 Cleaning your retainer is just as important as cleaning your teeth.
 Otherwise, food debris can get stuck and encourage plaque and bacteria to build up, increasing the risk of tooth decay and gum disease and creating bad odours.
 Clear retainers will also become discoloured if you don’t clean them properly.

 Removable and permanent retainers need different types of care.
-Your dentist will show you the best way to clean your retainers, and we also have a full page on how to clean retainers with more detail and some natural products to use.
+Your dentist will show you what to do, and we also have a full page on how to clean retainers with more detail and some natural products to use.
 For now, here's a quick overview: